Prep time: 30 minutes

 2 tablespoons finely chopped parsley

-2. Set a large pot of water on to boil over high heat.
-Build a charcoal fire, or preheat a gas grill.
+- Set a large pot of water on to boil over high.
+Build a charcoal fire, or heat a gas grill.
 Line a baking sheet with parchment paper.

-6. Drizzle the artichokes lightly with olive oil and season with salt.
-Place the artichokes cut-side down on the grill over medium-high heat.
+- Drizzle the artichokes lightly with olive oil and season with salt.
+Place the artichokes cut-side down on the grill over medium-high.
 Don’t move them until they begin to brown, then rotate the skewers until the cut side is evenly brown, about 3 to 4 minutes per side.
 Flip, browning the other side in the same way.